lepture/authlib/docs/client/frameworks.rst

 OpenID Connect & UserInfo
 -------------------------

-When log in with OAuth 1.0 and OAuth 2.0, "access_token" is not what developers want.
+When logging in with OpenID Connect, "access_token" is not what developers want.
 Instead, what developers want is **user info**, Authlib wrap it with :class:`~authlib.oidc.core.UserInfo`.